There are few functions where the phrase “the more things change, the more they stay the same” rings truer than in marketing.

 Table of Contents

-As marketers we’re always yearning to understand how consumers want to engage, and increasingly, that’s through the personal, real-time, device-agnostic medium of messaging.
+As marketers we’re always yearning to understand how consumers want to engage, and increasingly, that’s through the personal, real-time, device-agnostic medium of messaging and live chat.
 You could say we’re biased, but the evidence became clearer than ever when messaging apps surpassed social networks in popularity in 2016:

 - 10 minutes: The average daily time US consumers spent in a messaging app in 2017 was 10 minutes, up 15.2% from 8 minutes in 2016 (eMarketer, 2017).